Tania Mallet: Early life and ancestry

 Mallet was born on 19 May 1941 in Blackpool, the daughter of Russian noblewoman and former chorus girl, Olga Petrovna Mironoff (1920–1983), and English millionaire car salesman, Henry Mallet (1909–1983).
 Her maternal grandfather, Pyotr Vasilievich Mironov (1884–1957), was a member of an exiled Russian aristocracy and a colonel in the Russian Imperial Army, and owned a large family estate near Gagarin (formerly Gzhatsk); he was serving as a diplomat in London, in the service of Nicholas II of Russia, as the Russian Revolution was unfolding and decided to stay in the United Kingdom.
 His mother was Countess Lydia Andreevna Kamenskaya (1848–1928), also a Russian aristocrat and a descendant of Count Mikhail Fedotovich Kamensky, a prominent Russian general in the Napoleonic Wars.

-Tania Mallett signed her name with the double "-tt" when giving autographs and her modelling card as a Lucie Clayton model in 1968 was as "Tania Mallett".
-Her half-brothers Paul and Peter both spell their names as 'Mallett'.
-She was a cousin of actress Helen Mirren; her mother, Olga Petrovna Mironova (later Mironoff) (1920–1983), and Mirren's father, Vasily Petrovich Mironov (later Mironoff) (1913–1980) were siblings.
+Tania Mallett's surname was registered as "Mallett" but was often credited as "Mallet" with one T, including in Goldfinger.
+She signed her name with the double "-tt" when giving autographs, and her modelling card as a Lucie Clayton model in 1968 was as "Tania Mallett."
+Her half-brothers Paul and Peter both spell their names as "Mallett."

+Tania was a cousin of actress Helen Mirren; her mother, Olga Petrovna Mironova (later Mironoff) (1920–1983), and Mirren's father, Vasily Petrovich Mironov (later Mironoff) (1913–1980) were siblings.
 Mallet was educated in both England and France.
 Her parents divorced and her mother later married conman George Dawson, who served three years in prison for committing fraud.